coneastdev/oss-licencer/README.md

 ## Requirements

-For this to you must have git on your system, you also need the following python modules.
+For this to work you must have git on your system, you also need the following python modules.

 ```pip install requests beautifulsoup4 PySide6```